30 Low-Maintenance Plants for Your Easiest Garden Ever

 1. Coneflower (Echinacea)

-Where some plants struggle in poor soil, the coneflower thrives.
-Also known as echinacea, this purple flower native to the eastern United States, attracts pollinators, and repels deer.
-In return, all it requires is a trim in late summer to rejuvenate its bold blooms.
+Where some plants struggle in poor soil, the purple coneflower thrives.
+Also known as echinacea, these perennial flowers native to the eastern United States attract pollinators and repel deer.
+In return, all coneflower requires is a trim in late summer to rejuvenate its bold blooms.
 Unless your area experiences severe drought, you can forget about watering your coneflower, and will only need to fertilize the plant in rare instances, like when buds remain undeveloped.
-Otherwise, this is one plant that you can ignore all season long.
+Otherwise, assuming you choose a type that is native to your region, this is one plant that you can ignore all season long.

 2. Creeping Thyme (Thymus serpyllum)

-Creeping thyme is a favorite of home cooks and lazy landscapers alike.
-This fragrant, edible perennial ground cover needs little more than warm weather and the occasional watering.
-Its hardiness and drought-resistance recommends it as a lawn alternative, and its tiny white flowers lure butterflies to the yard.
-If an unseasonable freeze is in the forecast, cover your thyme with a tarp to protect it until temperatures rise.
+Creeping thyme is a favorite of home cooks and landscapers alike.
+This fragrant and edible perennial ground cover needs little more than warm weather and the occasional watering.
+Its hardiness and drought resistance recommends it as a lawn alternative, and its tiny white flowers lure butterflies to the yard.
+If an unseasonable freeze is in the forecast, cover your creeping thyme with a tarp to protect it until temperatures rise.

 3. Creeping Sedum (Sedum)

-There are low-maintenance plants, and then there’s creeping sedum.
-Available in myriad varieties, these succulents, also known as stonecrop, can survive unfavorable conditions of all kinds.
+There are low-maintenance plants, and then there’s creeping sedum, a stalwart of low-maintenance landscaping.
+Available in myriad varieties, these succulents, also known as stonecrop, can survive unfavorable conditions of all kinds; be sure to determine which is best for your area.
 Plant creeping sedum in an arid region where it can thrive in the midst of drought, or line a driveway with stonecrop, where it will survive runoff from road salt used to melt winter ice.
 These succulents come in every color from bluish-gray to reddish-bronze, and can find a home in most any garden.

 4. Texas Ranger (Leucophyllum frutescens)

 Also known as wild lilac, Texas ranger wows with vibrant lavender, purple, and magenta blooms.
 For all its showy blossoms, this flowering shrub is surprisingly low maintenance.
-Plant it in full sunlight, then water it only during the summer or in times of drought to be rewarded with splashy color and curb appeal.
+Plant it in full sunlight, then water it only during times of severe drought to be rewarded with splashy color and curb appeal.

 5. American Beautyberry (Callicarpa americana)